Free FAFSA Guide

 - The 2018-2019 FAFSA on the Web and Renewal FAFSA on the Web must be submitted by midnight Central Daylight time, June 30, 2019.

-- Print versions of the 2017-2018 FAFSA must be received by the federal processor by midnight Central Daylight time, June 30, 2018.
+- The 2019-2020 FAFSA on the Web and Renewal FAFSA on the Web must be submitted by midnight Central Daylight time, June 30, 2020.

 - Print versions of the 2018-2019 FAFSA must be received by the federal processor by midnight Central Daylight time, June 30, 2019.